 If the access point is still connected and online in the UniFi Network controller, then we can also reset the AP from within the controller.
 The advantage of this method is that it also removes the access point from the UniFi Controller.

-- Scroll all the way down and click Forget
+5. Scroll all the way down and click Remove (or Forget in the old interface)

 After the device is rebooted it will be available for adoption again in the controller.